stcu/.github/.github/ISSUE_TEMPLATE/tasks.md

 ---
 name: Task
 about: Create a work item to accomplish
-title: '✨ '
+title: '⌛ '
-labels: enhancement
+labels: task
 assignees: ''

 ---